Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 - If you are creating a design using PatternFly then it's helpful to install the [PatternFly documentation MCP server](https://cursor.com/install-mcp?name=context7&config=eyJ1cmwiOiJodHRwczovL21jcC5jb250ZXh0Ny5jb20vbWNwIn0%3D).

-### Setup your project
+### Set up your project

-This step is sounds harder than it actually is.
+This step sounds harder than it actually is.
 All you are doing is setting up some files and folders to keep your project organized and Cursor on point.
 Cursor assumes it is operating in a developement environment so having a project with that type of structure helps it build context.

 1. Create a project folder
 2. Navigate to your project folder and run `git init` to start version control
 3. Create a **README.md** file and paste in the instructions that Gemini created for running your project locally.
 4. Create a **product-requirements.md** file.
 This file should contain your project description.
 It is possible to get really fancy with this, but a good place to start is by pasting in the Jira story you are working on or the text from a prompt that worked really well for you in Gemini.
-5. Create a **design_path.md** file serve as your design decision log.
+5. Create a **design_path.md** file to serve as your design decision log.
 This helps maintain context between sessions, and can help you recover if the process comes off the rails.
 6. Copy your code from Gemini into a local file.

 Your project should look something like this: